rahuljindal1/team-estimator-cli/README.md

 ## How to use

-1. Run `docker-compose up`.
+1. Select Run in Container option.
-2. Open another terminal and run `docker exec -it team_estimator_cli bash`
+2. Run `pipenv shell`
 3. Run `python -m team-estimator <options>`

 ## Allowed Options